-The historical urban area of the settlement Prcanj
+The historical area of Prcanj

 The historical centre of settlement of Prcanj which includes Our Lady’s Temple, the Franciscan Monastery and the Church of St. Nicholas, is the historical core of the settlement and the place where all important historical events occurred starting from 1730s when the monastery was built.
 The historical core of Prcanj settlement is characterized by a large concentration of houses and palaces in a small area lined up in the first row along the coastline.
 In some areas, the houses and palaces are placed on both sides of the street, which gives an impression of a very dense and very rich urban centre.